A Rasmussen invariant for links in $\mathbb{RP}^3$

 The goal of this section is to prove Theorem \ref{thm:BW} from the Introduction.
 That is to say, we wish to bound the genus of oriented link cobordisms $\Sigma\subset\RP^3\times I$ from $L_1$ to $L_2$ using the $s$-invariant of the two boundary links.
 Following \cite{Rasmussen,BW}, we will do this by first assigning a map $\phi_\Sigma:LC^*(L_1)\rightarrow LC^*(L_2)$ to $\Sigma$, and then analyzing its effect on Lee generators and its filtration degree.

+As in \cite{Rasmussen}, any cobordism can be decomposed into a sequence of single Reidemeister and Morse moves, and so we focus on these individually first.
 In the case that $\phi_\Sigma$ corresponds to a single Reidemeister move, this analysis has already been carried out in Section \ref{sec:Reid moves}.
 In Section \ref{sec:Morse moves} we present the similar (and simpler) analysis for maps assigned to single Morse moves, before proceeding to the general case and proof of Theorem \ref{thm:BW} in Section \ref{sec:general cobs on Lee gens}.
-Throughout we will continue to use the notation $\LCC(D)$ for the Lee complex of a diagram $D$ using a set of resolution choices which orients $D_o$ using $o_{\mc{C}}$ via a choice of dividing circle $\mc{C}$.
-We then have Lee generators denoted $\LeegenC_o,\LeegenC_{\oo}\in \LCC(D)$ generating two summands of the Lee homology $LH^*_{\mc{C}}(D)\cong \Q^{|o(L)|}$ as in Theorem \ref{thm:Lee homology of diagram}.
+Throughout we will continue to use the notation $\LCC(D)$ for the Lee complex of a diagram $D$ using a set of auxiliary diagram choices which uses the orientation $o$ of $D$ to locally orient all crossings, and which orients $D_o$ using $o_{\mc{C}}$ via a choice of dividing circle $\mc{C}$.
+We then have Lee generators denoted $\LeegenC_o,\LeegenC_{\oo}\in \LCC(D)$ generating two summands of the Lee homology $LH^*_{\mc{C}}(D)\cong \Q^{|O(L)|}$ as in Theorem \ref{thm:Lee homology of diagram}.